rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 Getting Started
 ===============

-Installing RTI Connector for Node.js
+Installing RTI Connector for Javascript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two ways to obtain *RTI Connector* for Node.js.
+There are two ways to obtain *RTI Connector* for Javascript.
 You can install it with
 *npm*:

 .. code:: bash